MultisampledNight/flow/src/info.typ

 // This is more specific than just comparing `type`
 // since it also allows specifying the types of elements in collections.
 // Returns a dictionary with the keys `expected`, `found`
-// optionally `key` and `original`
+// and optionally `key`
 // if the typecheck fails,
 // otherwise returns none.
 #let _typecheck(value, expected) = {
   // to have the typecheck work with nested collections,
   // we just rely on recursion
-  // i despise the Go-ish error handling here but there are no usable alternatives here
+  // i despise the Go-ish error handling but there are no usable alternatives here

   let actual = type(value)

-  if actual == expected {
+  // handling direct type specifications if actual == expected {
     return none
   }

+  // handling _any
+  if type(expected) == dictionary and "any" in expected {
+    for expected in expected.any {
+      let err = _typecheck(value, expected)
+      if err == none {
+        return none
+      }
+    }

+    return (
+      expected: expected,
+      found: value,
+    )
+  }

+  // handling _array
   if actual == array {
     if type(expected) != dictionary or "array" not in expected {
       return (expected: expected, found: value)